maxime-aubry/flutter_forms/README.md

 ## MultipleStepFormStateIndexerProvider

-MultipleStepFormStateIndexer is used only inside form with multiple steps.
+**MultipleStepFormStateIndexer** is used only inside form with multiple steps.

-Its role is to assemble all form state inside an indexer.
+Its role is to assemble all **ReactiveFormState** inside an indexer.
 So, **Stepper** will be able to target the good form state that you should use.

 Use it when you want to validate a step :